 Do You Need an International Driving Permit for Asia?

-Whether or not you are asked for one is often up to the whim of the police (and whether or not they’re seeking bribes).
+In Asia, many travelers rent and drive scooters without any sort of driver’s license.
+Whether or not you are asked for a permit is often up to the whim of the police (and whether or not they’re seeking bribes).
 To rent a car, you’ll definitely be asked about a license, however, the license from your home country will sometimes suffice.

 What to Expect While Driving in Asia

 The frenetic roads in Asia can intimidate even seasoned drivers from big cities in the West.
 Road hazards in developing countries range from live chickens to street-food carts and their customers sat on plastic stools.

 - Fines for driving infractions and violations, whether legitimate or not, are often paid on the spot to police officers.

 - Taxi drivers and other drivers who earn a living on the roads are often in the biggest hurry.
-Generally give them right of way, if they haven’t already taken it by force!
+Generally give them right of way if they haven’t already taken it by force!